mattfiocca/optimize-pantheon-images/README.md

 ### jpegtran

-The existence of jpegtran on your local system, which is a command found in the libjpeg library, a library that comes bundled with ImageMagick.
+This script relies on `jpegtran` to be installed and present in the `$PATH` of your local system. jpegtran is a command found in the [libjpeg](http://libjpeg.sourceforge.net/) library, which comes bundled with [ImageMagick](http://www.imagemagick.org/).
 If you’ve installed imagemagick for some other reason, you’ve already got jpegtran installed.
 If not, it’s just a matter of:

 **Ubuntu/Debian**